-Fraud can be committed by first parties (the Company's customers), second parties (people known to its customers or the Company), third parties (people unknown to its customers or the Company), and internally by the Company's colleagues.
-The Company is committed to protecting its customers and itself from fraud and to mitigating fraud risk in an ever-evolving external fraud environment.
+Fraud can be committed by first parties (the Company's customers), second parties (people known to the Company's customers or the Company), third parties (people unknown to the Company's customers or the Company), and internally by the Company's staff.
+The Company is committed to protecting itself and its customers from fraud and to mitigating its fraud risk in an ever-evolving external fraud environment.